brycewray/eleventy_solo/src/posts/2020/08/google-fonts-privacy.md

 It all started innocently enough last Sunday, when I decided to post this site's first-ever [privacy policy](/privacy).
 It started out as a very short statement of how this site **doesn't track you**.
 I felt that to be a safe position, particularly since I recently [adopted Fathom Analytics](/posts/2020/06/fathom-analytics-count-on-it) in no small part because of its privacy-protecting, cookie-less orientation.

 But later in the week, things got more complicated.
-You see, I had reinstated [Google Fonts](https://fonts.google.com) because, well, I just preferred how my site looked with web "[fonts](/posts/2018/10/web-typography-part-2)" than without it.
+You see, I had reinstated [Google Fonts](https://fonts.google.com) because, well, I just preferred how my site looked with web fonts than without it.
 I figured I didn't have to think about it any longer.

-That was *before* I learned that my bent toward privacy protection didn't square with the use of Google Fonts---*i.e.*, if you're serving those "fonts" *from* Google (as I was doing) rather than their being self-hosted.
+That was *before* I learned that my bent toward privacy protection didn't square with the use of Google Fonts---*i.e.*, if you're serving those fonts *from* Google (as I was doing) rather than their being self-hosted.

 As I'd mentioned in [a recent post](/posts/2020/07/chasing-100-tips-optimizing-website), there was a technical reason why I was letting Google serve the typefaces rather than handling it through self-hosting, even though the former can cause performance issues: